Janus-vistaprint/terraform-autoscale-ecs/Readme.md

 ## terraform-autoscale-ecs

 this is a suite of modules that help you build an autoscaling ecs cluster.
-This wires up cloudwatch alarms to scale the cluster up and down when required
+This wires up cloudwatch alarms to scale the cluster, and associated containers up and down when required.

 example main.tf file:

 `terraform apply -var aws_region=${region} -var app_name=${app} -var environment=${environment} -var image_tag=8547322993988.dkr.ecr.eu-west-1.amazonaws.com/myapp:1.0.0`

+This would be an example file that uses our modules.
+This creates an alb, ecs cluster, and registers an ecs service in the cluster with the given docker tag.
 ```
 # This makes a load balancer